 “Communing with the wild, and with birds like puffins, is as important as sunshine, sleep or vitamin C. Puffin therapy is a great way to get that fix.” — Dr. Nick Baylis

-Where to See Puffins Up Close in Scotland
+How to See Puffins in the Treshnish Isles of Scotland

 One of the biggest reasons I wanted to visit Scotland was to photograph the wildlife and rugged landscapes of this gorgeous country.
 After I started planning my island itinerary, I learned about the puffins who make their homes in the Hebridean Islands.